ntenney/volttron-docker-full/README.md

 # Development

-If you plan on extending or developing `platform_config.yml`, `configs/`, or the setup scripts in `core/`, build the Docker image, "Dockerfile-dev", only once using `docker-compose -f docker-compose-dev.yml build --no-cache volttron1`.
+If you plan on extending or developing `platform_config.yml`, `configs/`, or the setup scripts in `core/`, build the Docker image, "Dockerfile-dev", only once using `docker compose -f docker-compose-dev.yml build --no-cache volttron1`.

-Then start the container using `docker-compose -f docker-compose-dev.yml up`.
+Then start the container using `docker compose -f docker-compose-dev.yml up`.
 When you want to make changes to "platform_config.yml", "configs/", or
 "core/", simply make the changes and then rerun your container.
 You do not have to rebuild the image every time you make changes to those aforementioned files and folders because they are mounted into the container.
 The only time you should rebuild the image is when you make changes to the "volttron" source code since that is not mounted to the container but rather baked into the image during